zcattacz/alasql_wiki/People.md

-# What people say about AlaSQL?
+# What people say about AlaSQL

 (Please, add your articles and links)